Timing Argument take on the Milky Way and Andromeda past-encounter: Two Body Problem

 with the effective potential:

-With this potential the galaxies cannot fall one each other.
-The left panel of Fig. (\ref{fig1}) shows that there are two extremal points.
-The closer one is a minimum and the other is a maximum.
-For large distances the repulsive force arising from the Cosmological Constant makes impossible any bound structure, so the Cosmological Constant gives us a bound on the maximum size of the bound systems.
+Fig. \ref{fig:1} presents the potential $V(r)$.
+There are two extreme points: The closer one is a minimum and the other is a maximum.
+For large distances the repulsive force arising from the Cosmological Constant makes impossible any bound structure so the Cosmological Constant gives us a bound on the maximum size of the bound systems.